Merkel's Bavarian allies humbled in historic election setback

 Before the Bavarian vote, Merkel urged her CDU and CSU allies to end their infighting.

-Her fourth and probably final government has already come close to collapsing twice, in arguments over immigration and a scandal over Germany’s former domestic spymaster, while a simmering row over phasing out polluting diesel cars now threatens to boil over.
+Her fourth and probably final government has already come close to collapsing twice, in arguments over immigration and a scandal over Germany’s former domestic spymaster, while simmering rows over phasing out polluting diesel cars and whether to lower taxes for the rich threaten to boil over.

-Weigl described the Social Democrats’ result in Bavaria as an “absolute catastrophe” and said this meant tensions in Merkel’s government in Berlin could increase further.

-“SPD leader Andrea Nahles will now feel the heat from critics from the left-wing who warned against entering another grand coalition with Merkel’s conservatives,” he said.
-“The SPD could become a less predictable, less comfortable coalition partner.”
+“Now all eyes are on the next state election in Hesse,” said Kempe, at the Atlantic Council.
+“If things go badly there, the calls for Merkel to step down will increase.”

-Reporting by Michael Nienaber; editing by Clelia Oziel, Jason Neely and David Stamp
+Editing by Clelia Oziel, Jason Neely and David Stamp